issacpv/2026-VIP/VIP-I/auxetic/README.md

 # Auxetic Lattice Generator

-This Python script generates auxetic-style lattices from triangulated or tetrahedral point sets (random or grid-based, 2D–3D) and exports them as solid meshes for CAD or 3D printing.[code_file:1]
+This Python script generates auxetic-style lattices from triangulated or tetrahedral point sets (random or grid-based, 2D–3D) and exports them as solid meshes for CAD or 3D printing.

 ## Features